UK's National Grid to step into U.S. offshore wind

 "As the U.S. offshore wind market is opening up, we see this as a perfect opportunity," National Grid Chief Executive John Pettigrew told Reuters in an interview.

-The firm is already active in U.S. onshore wind, having bought renewables developer Geronimo Energy in 2019.
+The firm is already active in U.S. onshore wind, having bought renewables developer Geronimo in 2019.

+While the fledgling U.S. offshore wind market lags that of Europe and China, it is expected to experience rapid growth.
+U.S. President Joe Biden wants to open new areas to development, accelerate permits, and boost public financing for projects.

+Earlier this month, the U.S. government approved the nation's first major offshore wind farm, the Vineyard wind project off the coast of Massachusetts.

-In its results, the company said its underlying operating profit was down 5% to 3.28 billion pounds ($4.7 billion) from a year earlier, due to the impact of COVID-19.
+In its results, National Grid said its underlying operating profit was down 5% to 3.28 billion pounds ($4.7 billion) from a year earlier, due to the impact of COVID-19.

 In March, it said it would buy England's largest electricity distribution business WPD from U.S.-based PPL for 7.8 billion pounds.
 National Grid said it expects that acquisition to be completed by July.